Mixture-of-Top-k Attention: Efficient Attention via Scalable Fast Weights: Fit MiTA into the Fast-Weight Scaling Taxonomy

+In Tab.~\ref{tab:unified_ablation}, we ablate three key design choices in MiTA: 1) the landmark extraction strategy; 2) the number of experts ($m$) and the number of key-value pairs per expert ($k$); and 3) the standalone effects of routing and compression.
+In the following paragraphs, we analyze these results and their implications.

+\myparagraph{Landmark extraction} Our simple default choice --- average pooling over evenly split, non-overlapping rectangular regions --- even outperforms parameterized alternatives.
+This may stem from the fact that landmark queries serve the dual roles of compressed keys and routers, potentially leading to gradient conflicts and suggesting a direction for further improving MiTA.
+We also observe that more advanced methods, such as ToMe~\cite{boly:tome} can improve MiTA.
+However, ToMe must be applied repeatedly to achieve aggressive compression, making it a less lightweight and less elegant solution.

+\myparagraph{Hyperparameters $m$ and $k$} Performance improves as either $m$ or $k$ increases, which is expected since MiTA more closely approximates full attention with larger $m$ or $k$, and recovers full attention when $m=k=N$.
+More importantly, we observe that performance is more sensitive to $k$ than to $m$; that is, increasing $k$ is typically more beneficial than increasing $m$.
+This trend is further validated in Fig.~\ref{fig:ablation-cifar}.
+This finding supports our motivation that gathering top-$k$ activations independently for each query (e.g., as in Spark Attention~\cite{you2025spark} and DeepSeek Sparse Attention~\cite{liu2025deepseek}) is redundant, and that many such activations can instead be shared through routing.
+For practical use, we provide a simple rule of thumb: first choose a fixed ratio, $\frac{m \times k}{N}$; then start from $m=k$ and explore $k > m$ during subsequent tuning.

+\myparagraph{Compression and routing} Routing is more critical than compression.
+Nevertheless, introducing compression further improves performance while also providing notable acceleration, as shown in Tab.~\ref{tab:lra}.

-\subsection{Fit MiTA into the Fast-Weight Scaling Taxonomy}
+\section{Fit MiTA into the Fast-Weight Scaling Taxonomy}

-While MiTA is primarily motivated by combining the two complementary scaling strategies, we find that it also enriches the remaining dimensions of the fast-weight scaling taxonomy proposed in Sec.~\ref{sec:fast-weight-scaling}.
+While MiTA is introduced in Sec.~\ref{sec:mita} from the perspective of combining the two complementary scaling strategies, we find that it also enriches the remaining dimensions of the fast-weight scaling taxonomy proposed in Sec.~\ref{sec:fast-weight-scaling}.
 This subsection will briefly discuss each of them.

 \myparagraph{Expert construction} This core dimension determines the expert type and count, and hence the routing topology.
 An important consideration is what the construction conditions on: the query only (e.g., DAT~\cite{xia2022vision}), the key-value pairs only (e.g., MHLA~\cite{zhang2026mhla}), or both.
 When using key-value pairs, the construction may be content-dependent and thus deformable (e.g., DSA~\cite{liu2025deepseek}) or merely position-driven (e.g., MoBA~\cite{Lu:2025-MoBA}).
 While most efficient attention methods condition on one of the above aspects, our MiTA conditions on all of them by extracting landmark queries from queries and then probe the full key–value pool.
 We illustrate a resulting benefit of this design in Fig.~\ref{fig:token-pruning}.